Mayor of Ecuadorian city of Manta assassinated in attack | Politics

 In May, gunmen targeted the mayor of the city of Duran.
 He emerged unscathed from the attack but a policeman was killed and several other people were wounded, media reported.
 Intriago belonged to a local political party in Manta.

-Earlier, authorities said five people were killed at the weekend and 11 more injured in the latest outbreak of gang-fueled violence roiling Ecuador's prisons.
+Earlier, authorities said six people were killed at the weekend and 11 more injured in the latest outbreak of gang-fueled violence roiling Ecuador's prisons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)